 After studying piano in Argentina, Leonardo García Alarcón moved to Europe in 1997 and joined the Geneva Conservatory in the class of harpsichordist Christiane Jaccottet.
 Leonardo García Alarcón emerged in a few years as the leading conductor of the baroque world.
 Argentinian by origin and holder of both Swiss and Argentinian nationality, he is coveted by the greatest musical and lyrical institutions, from the Paris Opera to the Teatro de la Zarzuela in Madrid and the Grand Theatre in Geneva, the city where he made his first appearance.
 It was under the guidance of Gabriel Garrido that he embarked on the baroque adventure, while also receiving the support of John Eliot Gardiner and Philippe Herreweghe.

-Under the patronage of these established masters, he created about ten years ago his ensemble Cappella Mediterranea, a responsibility that he soon added to that of the Millennium Orchestra, which he also founded to accompany the Namur Chamber Choir, of which he took over the conductorship in 2010, one of the best baroque choirs in existence.
+Under the patronage of these established masters, he created about ten years ago his ensemble Cappella Mediterranea, following by the foundation of the Millennium Orchestra, which he also founded to accompany the Namur Chamber Choir, of which he took over the conductorship in 2010, one of the best baroque choirs in existence.
 He is divided between Geneva, France (notably as an assiduous pillar of the Ambronay Festival and, since this year, artist in residence at the Opéra de Dijon), Belgium, but also with sporadic visits to his native South America.
 A form of geographical eclecticism, to which his repertoire corresponds.
 With a taste and a vocation to bring back to life unknown works from Cavalli, Sacrati, Draghi, Falvetti…

-As a conductor or harpsichordist, he is invited to festivals and concert halls all over the world.
+As a conductor or harpsichordist, he is invited by festivals and concert halls all over the world to conduct different orchestra (Orchestre Philharmonique de Radio France, Orchestra del Maggio Musicale Fiorentino, Freiburger Barokorchester,

-In November 2018, he conducts Monteverdi's Orfeo in the staging of Sacha Walz at the Berlin Staatsoper.
-In September 2019, he'll conduct the 35Oth anniversary spectacle of the Opéra de Paris, Rameau's Indes Galantes.
+In November 2018, he conducted Monteverdi's Orfeo in the staging of Sasha Waltz at the Berlin Staatsoper Berlin.

 © Laurent Cools, décembre 2016